pvarentsov/nestjs-pg-notify/README.md

 }
 ```

-Then we can register filter using standard `@UseFilters()` decorator.
+Then we can register the filter using the standard `@UseFilters()` decorator.
 It supports method-scope and controller-scope modes.

 ```typescript
 @Controller()